yesworkflow-org/yw-editor-webapp/README.md

 For example, to have the editor service employ the graph service instance running on port 9000 of the host myserver.mydomain.com:

-1. Start the graph service (see the graph service [README](https://github.com/yesworkflow-org/yw-graph-service/blob/master/README.md) for more details) on the host myserver.mydomain.com:
+1. Start the graph service (see the [YW Graph Service README](https://github.com/yesworkflow-org/yw-graph-service/blob/master/README.md) for more details) on the host myserver.mydomain.com:

     $ java -jar yw-graph-service-0.2.1.1.jar --server.port=9000